Aguirre, the Wrath of God (1972)

 The 16th Century, Spanish Conquistadors in South America have been told about the existance of a city of gold, El Dorado.
 A group of soldiers and explorers head down from the mountains into the jungle where a small group is sent downriver to ascertain the location of the city and find food.
 The group is lead by Pedro de Ursula, with Lope de Aguirre (Klaus Kinski) in second command, and a nobleman, Fernado de Guzman.
 As they head downstream, splits open between the leaders, and eventually Aguirre has Ursula shot before declaring Guzman the new Emperor of El Dorado.
 As they continue downstream, getting weaker from lack of food, Aguirre gradually becomes more insane - eventually declaring himself to be the very Wrath of God....

 Lope de Aguirre was a real historical figure, Herzog chanced upon a discription of him in a book and wrote the screenplay within a couple of days.
 Little is known about the real man, only the names of those on the expedition, the fact that he overthrew Ursula and eventually sent a proclamation unseating King Phillip of Spain.
 Since the film was actually shot in the Peruvian jungle, the script was continually adapted to the situation as it developed - this works very well, allowing a number of unpredictable elements to be worked in and giving it a greater level of realism.
-The storyline is very simple, it does not suffer from awkward subplots or unnecessary characters - this means that most of the soldier characters remain merely extras and the focus remains on the lead characters throughtout, which keeps the pacing at a strong level.
-The film actually slows down as it progresses, representing the confusion and lack of direction the group have, culminating in a wonderfully anti-climactic and enigmatic ending.
+The storyline is very simple, it does not suffer from awkward subplots or unnecessary characters - this does mean that most of the characters remain merely extras with the focus remaining on the lead characters throughout, but it helps to keep the pace moving.
+Uniquely, the film actually slows down as it progresses, representing the confusion and lack of direction the group have, culminating in a wonderfully anti-climactic and enigmatic ending.

-Shot with a single 35mm camera entirely on location, Aguirre has a very realistic, almost documentary-like feel to it.
-This is broken up with some curious stylistic moments which gradually becoming more obvious and surreal towards the end.
-Like many of Herzog's films there is a very dreamlike ambience, aided by the powerful soundtrack from Florian Fricke/Popul Vuh.
+Shot with a single 35mm camera entirely on location, Aguirre has a very realistic, almost documentary-like feel to it that really helps to emphasise the scale and effort of the production.
+There is not a single studio set or optical effect used in the entire film, even during the dangerous 'rapids' sequences.
+This realism however is broken up with some curious stylistic moments which gradually become more obvious and surreal towards the end.
+Despite the tight budget, the costumes all look very realistic and despite Herzog's often deliberate use of anachronism, this film always remains authentic to its period.
+Like most of hisfilms there is a very dreamlike ambience throuhgout, aided by the powerful and mystical soundtrack from Florian Fricke/Popul Vuh.

 For most of the film, the only actor you notice is Klaus Kinski.
-As with most of his best performances, he plays a man bordering on the edge between visionary and lunacy, in a way very similar to himself - his simmering insanity throughout the film is expressed with utter genius.
-The rest of the cast have a naturalistic feel and all look good.
+As with most of his best performances, he plays a man bordering on the edge between visionary and lunacy in a way very similar to himself - his simmering insanity throughout the film is expressed with utter genius.
+The rest of the cast are mostly minor character actors but they all seem to 'get' what Herzog is aiming for and fit in very well.

 In Brief